 You just need about 10 mins to mix everything together and have the first batch of hot bondas on the plate.
 And the banana mixed with ginger and cardamom powder makes the whole house smell fragrant while the bonda is frying.
 This sweet bonda itself is slight crisp on the outside and soft and spongy in the inside.
-Just perfect to have alongside a cup of hot chai 🙂
+Just perfect to have alongside a hot cup of chai or filter coffee 🙂

 - Oil - For Frying

 - First add all the dry ingredients from whole wheat flour to the cardamom powder to a clean mixing bowl.
 Mix until combined well.